 f (E) has two more meanings:

-Statistical mechanics help us determine how macroscopic properties, viz: temperature and pressure are related to microscopic properties that keep on varying on an average.
+Statistical mechanics help us determine how macroscopic properties, viz: temperature and pressure are related to macroscopic properties that keep on varying on an average.

-As we know that the classical thermodynamics can only measure and tabulate the quantities (heat capacity) of certain materials; however, statistical mechanics connects these thermodynamic quantities to microscopic behaviour.
+As we know classical thermodynamics can only measure and tabulate the quantities (heat capacity) of certain materials; however, statistical mechanics connects these thermodynamic quantities to microscopic behavior.

 Classical mechanics deals with the objects in motion under the influence of a force or the equilibrium bodies whose all forces are balanced.